Korean War Legacy Project

 Embed:

-Edward Brooks patrolled at night to catch American soldiers looking for US military comfort women & their pimps.
-They apprehended them on many occasions.
+Edward Brooks reports patrolling at night to catch American soldiers looking for prostitutes.
+He notes the women were apprehended them on many occasions.
+He says these women posed the most action in Korea while he was on service.

 Share this Clip +